Grace Notes

 Sunday

-9 AM The Holy Eucharist
+10 AM The Holy Eucharist and Sunday School(Sunday bulletin)

 SUNDAY SCHOOL . . . is held at 10 AM each Sunday for grade school age children (kindergarten to 5th grade).
 After their lesson and activity, the children will join the congregation for communion.